foundrybot-ca/foundrybot/README.md

 - Familiar

 Ansible is **prebuilt into the platform**.
-Add your playbooks — and they simply appear.
+Add your playbooks — and they simply appear in /srv/ansible.

 No installers.
 No agents.